gdproano/JSMonads/slides.md

   Presentation slides for developers.

   Learn more at [Sli.dev](https://sli.dev)
-# persist drawings in exports and build
+# persist drawings in exporjs and build
 drawings:
   persist: false
 ---